Pucker Pass to Whitetail Reservoir

 Trail Overview

-This trail has a LOT of large rocks, tight turns, erosion, loose rocks, and downed trees to navigate around, over, and through.
-It's 6.2 miles, and our average speed was 3.2 mph.
-You gain over 2400 feet in elevation with steep inclines and declines as you cross the mountains to then drop down into the valley.
-Very technical riding.
-One rig in our group had to use a winch twice to be able to get over some rocks.
-There is one creek to cross, but in late July there was a shallow area.
+This trail has a lot of large rocks, tight turns, erosion, loose rocks, and downed trees to navigate around, over, and through.
+It's 6.2 miles, and you gain over 2,400 feet in elevation, with steep inclines and declines as you cross the mountains then drop down into the valley.
+It's very technical riding.
+There is one creek to cross, but in late July it has a shallow area.
 Earlier in the spring, it will be a deeper crossing.
 There are only a couple of wide spots to meet another vehicle.
 There is no room to get off the trail.
 If you meet another vehicle, someone is going to have to back up.
-We strongly suggest only trying this trail if you have a low 4WD option.
+Only try this trail if you have a low 4WD option.
 Take extra fuel and plenty of water and snacks.
-The trail is marked as a 50" trail, but our SXS is 75" wide, and we made it through.
-It was clear from some of the marks on trees that Jeeps have gone through this trail as well.
-Anything over 75" won't fit in some places.
-After you cross the rocky top, you drop into the valley and can go to Whitetail Reservoir, but the puddles and mud in the valley in late July were deep.
-An option when you are done is going south out of the valley on the Halfway Creek Trail and then taking the Delmoe Lake Trail south into Whitehall.
+The trail is marked as a 50-inch trail, but a 75-inch SXS can make it through.
+It is clear from some of the marks on trees that Jeeps have gone through this trail as well.
+Anything over 75 inches won't fit in some places.
+After you cross the rocky top, you drop into the valley and can go to Whitetail Reservoir, but the puddles and mud in the valley in late July are deep.
+When you are done, you can go south out of the valley on the Halfway Creek Trail and then take the Delmoe Lake Trail south into Whitehall.

 Photos of Pucker Pass to Whitetail Reservoir